myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 The Shellcode is a program composed of hexadecimal commands.

-Before, we had find the offset (140), we dispose of a 23 bytes shellcode which correspond to the `/bin/dash` command.
+Before, we found the offset (140), we dispose of a 23 bytes shellcode which correspond to the `/bin/dash` command.
 Now we need to find the address of our buffer.
 We can use `gdb` to get it, `A` equal to `0x41` in hexadecimal.
 Let's pass in argument two hundred `A` and check the ESP register to find them.

 ```sh